statushero/8012labs.github.io/index.md

 We also offer consulting services to software product teams building web applications.
 [More on that here](/codebasemd).

-Not so long ago, computers read instructions for data processing from stiff pieces of paper called ["punched" cards](https://en.wikipedia.org/wiki/Punched_card).
+Not so long ago, computers read processing instructions from stiff pieces of paper called ["punched" cards](https://en.wikipedia.org/wiki/Punched_card).
 The cards have 80 columns of numbers with 12 "punch" locations in each column.
 We named our firm around that bit of nostalgic simplicity.